antronerds/r2-tutorials/original/R2Tutorials.md

-1. In the “adjustable settings” panel there are several options to customize the megasampler graph.
+1. In the ï¿½adjustable settingsï¿½ panel there are several options to customize the megasampler graph.
 For every selected dataset, you can change the order in which they are drawn by adjusting the number in the selection boxes.
 These are processed first, followed by the dataset names in alphabetical order (so changing the order of 1 or 2 datasets should be sufficient).
-The pull down next to ‘dataset ordering pull down menu’ enables to split one or more dataset by selecting a track , in this manner the chosen dataset(s) will be split according to the numbers of groups of the selected track.
+The pull down next to ï¿½dataset ordering pull down menuï¿½ enables to split one or more dataset by selecting a track , in this manner the chosen dataset(s) will be split according to the numbers of groups of the selected track.
-2. For now change the color for the datasets as indicated in Figure 4 and click ‘next’.
+2. For now change the color for the datasets as indicated in Figure 4 and click ï¿½nextï¿½.
     [![](_static/images/MultipleDatasets_AdjustGraph.png)**Figure
     4: Adjusting the
     megasampler graph.**](Image:Image:MultipleDatasets_AdjustGraph.png)